-In 2017, 15 percent of the nation's major rural roads were rated in poor condition, 21 percent were rated in mediocre condition, 17 percent were rated in fair condition and 47 percent were rated in good condition.64 Roads rated poor may show signs of deterioration, including rutting, cracks and potholes.
+TOP 25 STATES WITH HIGHEST PERCENTAGE OF MAJOR RURAL ROADS IN POOR CONDITION and 50 percent were rated in good condition.
+Roads rated poor may show signs of deterioration, including rutting, cracks and potholes.
 In some cases, poor roads can be resurfaced but often are too deteriorated and must be reconstructed.
 Roads rated in mediocre and fair condition may show signs of significant wear and may also have some visible pavement distress.
 Most pavements in mediocre and fair condition can be repaired by resurfacing, but some may need more extensive reconstruction to return them to good condition.
+A desirable goal for state and local organizations that are responsible for road maintenance is to keep 75 percent of major roads in good condition.